 The vision for the future of electronics encompasses devices that are lightweight, conformal, flexible, stretchable and low cost.
 The new generation nanoelectronics is already a multi-million market and expected to grow at rapid speed even further, with applications in automotive, consumer electronics, wearables, Internet of Things (IoT), packaging and biomedical industries.
 My research focuses on printing routes for fabricating quasi-2D and 3D nanoelectronics for multimaterial, interfacial and multifunctional devices.

-Bioelectronic opens door to fabricate new-age devices where electronic and biomaterials co-exist in synergy.
+Bioelectronic enables new-age devices where electronic and biomaterials co-exist in synergy.
 The coupling of electronics with biology can work in two ways.
-Electronic signals can guide the biological events in a controlled environment, thus replicating the natural phenomenon to study/creat new phenomenon.
-On the other hand, nanoelectronic devices can help extract relevant information from biological processes to understand the mechanisms involved; thus furthering the healthcare field.
-I am trying to understand how inorganic electronic materials interface with biological species to make novel sensors, biomedical and point-of-care devices.
+Electronic signals can guide the biological events in a controlled environment, thus replicating the natural phenomenon to study/create new phenomenon.
+On the other hand, nanoelectronic devices can help extract relevant information from biological processes to understand the mechanisms involved.
+We are trying to understand how inorganic electronic materials interface with biological species to make novel sensors, biomedical and point-of-care devices.